tenzir/tenzir/web/docs/user-guides/execute-sigma-rules/README.md

 You can run a Sigma rule on any pipeline input.
-For example, to apply a Sigma rule to an EVTX file, we can use the utility [`evtx_dump`](https://github.com/omerbenamram/evtx) to convert the binary EVTX format into JSON and then pipe it to `sigma`:
+For example, to apply a Sigma rule to an EVTX file, we can use the utility [`evtx_dump`](https://github.com/omerbenamram/evtx) to convert the binary EVTX format into JSON and then pipe it to `sigma` on the command line:

 ```bash
 evtx_dump -o jsonl file.evtx | tenzir 'read json | sigma.yaml'